 During a time when traveling is restricted, I took to my yarn and traveled to places in my imagination while working up the Traveler Crochet Fair Isle Sweater Pattern.
-This pattern has an instructional video tutorial and comes in sizes extra small to 5X.
+This sweater design has an instructional video tutorial and comes in sizes extra small to 5X.

-Let’s talk about the fair isle yoke, right?
+Let's talk about the fair isle yoke, right?
 I almost stopped at this point and framed it, a beautiful work of art created with some yarn and a crochet hook.
-However, why frame it when you can wear it of course.
+However, why frame it when you can wear the crochet sweaters, of course.

 The Yarn & Crochet Hook

-For my second sweater in the grey color, I decided to work it up with the Streamline Cafe Swirl.
-It’s okay to switch hooks as long as you can match gauge, but just a reminder to never switch hook styles in the middle of a project.
+For my second crochet jumper pattern in the grey color, I decided to work it up with the Streamline Cafe Swirl.
+It's okay to switch hooks as long as you can match the gauge, but just a reminder to never switch hook styles in the middle of a project.
 Keep with the same crochet hook for the entire garment.

 Size Small Tutorial Video: